Polycarp Pengo

-Polycarp Pengo (born 5 August 1944) is a prelate of the Catholic Church who was Archbishop of Dar-es-Salaam, Tanzania, from 1992 to 2019.
+Polycarp Pengo (born 5 August 1944) is a Tanzanian prelate of the Catholic Church who was Archbishop of Dar-es-Salaam, from 1992 to 2019.
 A bishop since 1983, he was made a cardinal in 1998.

 Biography

 Polycarp Pengo was born on 5 August 1944.
-He was ordained a priest in 1971, he studied Moral Theology in Rome at the Pontifical Lateran University, obtaining a doctorate in 1977.
+He was ordained a priest in 1971 by Bishop Charles Msakila.
+He studied Moral Theology in Rome at the Pontifical Lateran University, obtaining a doctorate in 1977.
 He taught Moral theology in Kipalapala Theological Seminary for a short time, and then became the first Rector of Segerea Theological Seminary in Dar-es-Salaam up to 1983.

 He was made Bishop of Nachingwea (now Lindi) in 1983, and of Tunduru-Masasi in 1985.

 In 1990 he was named Coadjutor Archbishop of Dar es Salaam, and in 1992 he became Archbishop of Dar-es-Salaam, following the resignation of Cardinal Laurean Rugambwa.

 Pengo was proclaimed a cardinal by Pope John Paul II in the consistory of 21 February 1998.
 Pengo was one of the cardinal electors who participated in the 2005 papal conclave that elected Pope Benedict XVI and in the 2013 papal conclave that elected Pope Francis.

 He has the following Curial Memberships Evangelization of the Peoples, Doctrine of Faith (congregations).